 Magda Baker is drawn to the way prints can show gesture and reveal the process of printmaking.
-A life-long artist, she grew up in Charleston, South Carolina and has lived and worked in Seattle, Washington since graduating from Bennington College with a B.A. in printmaking in 1992.
+A life-long artist, she grew up in Charleston, South Carolina and has lived and made art in Seattle, Washington since graduating from Bennington College with a B.A. in printmaking and political science in 1992.
+Magda also works as a lawyer in public defense.

 Magda has shown her prints in numerous galleries, including the Creative Arts Workshop in New Haven, Connecticut; the Edmonds Arts Commission in Edmonds, Washington; and AMcE Creative Arts, Studio E and Davidson Galleries in Seattle, Washington.
 Her work has been included in exhibitions at several universities, including University of Utah, University of Richmond, College of Notre Dame of Maryland, Loyola University, William Patterson University and the Pacific Northwest College of Art.
 She has a print in the King County, Washington Portable Works Collection and has received a fellowship from Women’s Studio Workshop, a grant from Allied Arts and the Pratt/Seattle Print Arts Partners Grant.